NERV-DAO/documentation/NERV by-laws.md

 Website
 </p>

-The official website of the NERV DAO serves the triple propose of distributing documentation created during DAO's work, recruiting new members and as a means for communication with external entities.
+The official website of the NERV DAO serves the purpose of presenting NERV's work to the public and of recruiting new members.

-I.Maintenance and updates to the website are responsibility of DAO's ?? body.
+I. Maintenance and updates to the website are the responsibility of SEELE.

-II.The website should at least link to DAO's repositories, contacts and dapp download.
+II.
+The website should at least link to DAO's repositories, contacts and dapp download.

 ## Internal organization